-Students who choose not to do a graduate internship are required to write a Master's thesis for conferral of the M.S. in Sport Management.
-Students must have completed 21 hours, successfully passed the comprehensive examination, and have permission from the Graduate Studies Director before enrolling in SMGT 689 Thesis Proposal and Research.
+Students must have completed 21 hours and have permission from the Program Director before enrolling in PPOG 689 Thesis Proposal and Research.
 In order to gain permission, the student must email the Graduate Director the following information:

 - 1. A purpose statement for your study, based on a preliminary literature review - 2.
 Research question (s) - 3.
 Methods Outline how do you think you'll go about answering your research question? - 4.
 References Page